andrea-aus-hh/taxdoo-magento2-extension/README.md

 If you find a bug in this extension, or you want to request a new feature, don't be afraid to open a new issue or get in touch with me.

-Please also refer to the [Taxdoo API Documentation](https://dev.taxdoo.com/).
+You can also refer to the [Taxdoo API Documentation](https://dev.taxdoo.com/).

+### Disclaimer

+This extension is developed for self-educational purpose and for fun.
+It is not officially supported by Taxdoo.
+This still holds although the author, after working on this project, started working indeed at Taxdoo.